As a population group, Māori have on average the poorest health status of any ethnic group in New Zealand.

 - Information on He Korowai Oranga: Māori Health Strategy, which sets out Māori health objectives, and how these objectives are being implemented.
 Read more

 - The Māori philosophy towards health is based on a wellness or holistic health model.
-For many Māori the major deficiency in modern health services is taha wairua (spiritual dimension).
+This page describes 3 models of Māori health.
 Read more

 - This page provides Māori Health Plans and DHB Health Needs Assessment documents for all DHBs.
 Read more

 - The National Kaitiaki Group ensures Māori control and protection of Māori women’s cervical screening data.
 Anyone wishing to use this data must apply for permission.
 Read more

 - Rongoā Māori is informed by a body of knowledge that has as its core the enhancement of Māori wellbeing.
 In this way, rongoā Māori differs from a Western medical paradigm, whose focus is principally the absence of health and wellbeing and treatments/interventions to return to a state of health.
 Read more